zzzprojects/EntityFramework-Extensions/docs/pages/articles/improve-bulk-savechanges.md

 > These limitations will be fixed in the next major version.

 ## Why turning off Entity Framework Propagation is faster
 Unfortunately, Entity Framework is very slow at generating commands to be executed.
-For some provider, it takes more time to generate these queries than executing them!
+For some providers, it takes more time to generate these queries than executing them!

-When turning off, the library does not longer use the method from Entity Framework but internal method from our library.
+When turning off, the library does no longer use the methods from Entity Framework but internal methods from our library.